KisuraWSP/belle/README.md

 ---
 - Build System : GNU Make
+---
+## Important
+- Read the CHANGELOG.txt file for how the progress of the Language is occurring

 ## Requirements to run the program
 - Must have the latest version of the GO compiler installed in your machine
 - For windows users to use the build system they must use WSL to use GNU make